Anatomy of an Agentic GTM System

 A few things to notice once you’ve read the tree

-1. Channels appear twice — by design. workflows/outbound/ is how humans operate the channel: enrichment paths, signal routing, campaign build. outbound/ is what the channel produced: strategy, scoring, campaigns, logs.
+workflows/outbound/is how humans operate the channel: enrichment paths, signal routing, campaign build.outbound/is what the channel produced: strategy, scoring, campaigns, logs.
 Decision trees on one side, artifacts on the other.
-The mirroring is intentional, not a duplication bug.
+The mirroring is intentional, not a duplication bug. -

-2. data-sync/ is infrastructure, not Layer 6.
+data-sync/is infrastructure, not a layer of its own.
 Real Python scripts that pull performance data — LinkedIn Ads results, ESP metrics, CRM state — back into the repo where the skills can read it.
-Plumbing at the same conceptual level as .claude/settings.json.
-Important, but not a layer of the architecture.
+Plumbing at the same conceptual level as.claude/settings.json.
+Important, but not a layer of the architecture. -

-3. logs.md per channel — append-only journal.
+logs.mdper channel — append-only journal.
 What was done, when, with what result.
-The foundation for retrospectives and the reason hand-off doesn’t require a tribal-knowledge transfer.
+The foundation for retrospectives and the reason hand-off doesn’t require a tribal-knowledge transfer. -

 Skills aren’t one component of the system.
 They’re the format that fuses methodology and execution into something Claude can activate on demand.